 Our Audit Committee oversees our corporate accounting and financial reporting process, the audit of our financial statements, the audit of internal control over financial reporting and our compliance with laws and regulations to which we are subject and with our Code of Business Conduct and Ethics and Insider Trading Policy.
-Among other matters, the Audit Committee evaluates our independent auditor's qualifications and independence (as required under the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB")), receives from the independent auditor written disclosures regarding the auditor.
-The Audit Committee also determines the engagement, retention, and compensation of the independent auditor; reviews and approves the scope of the annual audit and the audit fee; discusses with management and the independent auditor the results of the annual audit and the review of our quarterly financial statements, including the disclosures in our annual and quarterly reports to be filed with the SEC; assesses the performance of the independent auditor; approves the retention of the independent auditor on our engagement processes; establishes procedures for receiving, retaining, and investigating complaints received by us regarding accounting, internal accounting policies and estimates; and oversees any internal audit function.
-Additionally, the Audit Committee oversees compliance with the Code of Business Conduct and Ethics, including the compliance work of our Compliance Officer; reviews and approves related person transactions; and reviews and every reviews our analusis, the Audit Committee charter and performance.
-Our independent registered public accounting firm and management each periodically meet privately with our Audit Committee charter and performance.
-Our independent registered public accounting firm and management each periodically meet privately with our Audit Committee.
+Among other matters, the Audit Committee evaluates our independent auditor's qualifications and independence (as required under the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB")), receives from the independent auditor written disclosures regarding the auditor's independence pursuant to applicable PCAOB requirements and discusses the independent auditor's independence with the independent auditor.
+The Audit Committee also determines the engagement, retention, and compensation of the independent auditor; reviews and approves the scope of the annual audit and the audit fee; discusses with management and the independent auditor the results of the annual audit and the review of our quarterly financial statements, including the disclosures in our annual and quarterly reports to be filed with the SEC; assesses the performance of the independent auditor; approves the retention of the independent auditor to perform any proposed permissible non-audit services; reviews our risk assessment and risk management processes; establishes procedures for receiving, retaining, and investigating complaints received by us regarding accounting, internal accounting controls or audit matters; monitors the rotation of partners of the independent auditor on our engagement team as required by law; reviews our critical accounting policies and estimates; and oversees any internal audit function.
+Additionally, the Audit Committee oversees compliance with the Code of Business Conduct and Ethics, including the compliance work of our Compliance Officer; reviews and approves related person transactions; and reviews and evaluates, on an annual basis, the Audit Committee charter and performa

 All of the current members of our Audit Committee, as well as all members who served on our Audit Committee during 2020, meet or met the requirements for financial literacy under Nasdaq and applicable SEC rules and regulations.
 Our Board has determined that Mr. Bonney is an audit committee financial expert as defined under the applicable rules of the SEC and is financially sophisticated as defined under the rules and regulations of Nasdaq.
 All current members of our Audit Committee, as well as all members who served on our Audit Committee during 2020, are or were independent directors as defined under Nasdaq and applicable SEC and PCAOB rules and regulations.
-The Audit Committee operates under a written charter that satisfies the applicable standards of the SEC, which is available on the "Investor Relations" section of our website, investors.tileshop.com, under the "Corporate Governance Documents" heading.
+The Audit Committee operates under a written charter that satisfies the applicable standards of the SEC, which is available on the "Investor Relations" section of our website, investors.tileshop.com, under the "Corporate Governance-Governance Documents" heading.
 The Audit Committee met five times between January 1, 2020 and December 31, 2020.